LuukvE/file-analysis-pipeline/README.md

-# File Processing Wrapper
+# File Analysis Pipeline

+A secure, scalable pipeline for your existing analysis container.

-A prototype aimed at importing files from desktop computers, delivering them to a scalable network of _(GPU-enabled)_ Docker containers for analysis and sending back the results.
+This is a prototype aimed at importing files from desktop computers, delivering them to a scalable network of _(GPU-enabled)_ Docker containers for analysis and sending back the results.

 ## Features